commit-live-students/fsdse-intro-techbasics/README.md

 ### Setup github token in .profile

 * Many API's require you to acquire an access token.
-While you will need to use this access token in your application when accessing their API, you do not want to expose your token to users or anyone who has access to the code base of your application.
+While you will need to use this access token in your application when accessing their API, you do not want to expose your token to users or anyone who has access to the code base of your application

 * The assignment here we will be using here to protect our API keys is what I like to call 'backside-secrets'.
 We will create an environment variable on our server that contains the API key that we want to protect.
 Whenever we need to access the key, we will use environment variable in code

-* Follow this article and get the  personal access token for github and set in .profile page so that it can be available in script code.
+* Follow this article and get the  personal access token for github and set in .profile page so that it can be available in script code
 ```
 https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/
 ```
-* Once you have personal access token do the following at the command prompt.
+* Once you have personal access token, do the following at the command prompt
 ```
 echo set GITHUB_TOKEN='personal-access-token-here' >> ~/.profile
 ```